Empirical Prompt Engineering for Construct Identification with Large Language Models: Methods

 \section{Methods}

-We began by splitting our data at the participant level into training, development, and testing datasets.
-The training dataset was used to pilot prompts and to provide examples for few-shot learning.
-The development dataset was used to compare the performance of the additive prompting techniques after finalizing wording in the training dataset.
-We held our testing dataset until the final prompt and model for each concept was selected.
-Thus, this dataset provides a best estimate of the final performance of the LLM for each construct.

-We split our data such that 25\% of individuals are placed in the training dataset, 50\% into the development dataset, and 25\% into the testing dataset.
+We split our data such that 33\% of individuals are assigned the training dataset, 33\% to the development dataset, and 33\% to the testing dataset.
 We chose this distribution for two reasons.
 First, compared to training a supervised learning classifier from scratch, our training needs are limited.
-Thus, more resources can be distributed to comparing approaches and validating the final model.
-Second, given the key purpose of this manuscript is to compare prompting approaches in order to provide recommendations to future researchers, we devote the majority of our labeled data to this purpose.
-Still, as a demonstration of best practice, we retain a testing dataset which was unseen during any portion of the model development process to assess the performance of the final selected model.
+We use training data solely to select the baseline prompts and to provide and select examples for few-shot learning.
+Second, given the primary purpose of this manuscript is to compare prompting approaches, we devote a substantial portion of our labeled data to this purpose using the development dataset.
+Still, as a demonstration of best practice, we retain a testing dataset that is large enough to credibly assess the performance of the final selected model.
+Table \ref{table:1} provides sample sizes for each of our constructs and data splits.

-Table \ref{table:2} provides sample sizes for each of our constructs and data splits (training, development, and testing).
-Because these are secondary data, we did not conduct priori power analyses.
-However, we made use of all relevant clinical text data available to us and allocated participants so as to maximize statistical precision in the comparison of prompting approaches while still retaining a test set for final evaluation.
-Further, by keeping our training, testing, and validation datasets independent, we limit the threat of over-inflated performance metrics (\cite{anglin2024}).